300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What was the very first thing Christopher Eccleston’s Ninth Physician mentioned in NuWho’s first episode, Rose?

-- Which actor performed the Physician the longest (repeatedly, not counting later cameos) within the TV sequence?
+- Which actor performed the Physician the longest (repeatedly, not counting later cameos) within the TV collection?

-- How outdated was Matt Smith when he was solid in Physician Who?
+- How outdated was Matt Smith when he was forged in Physician Who?

 - Which different alien race are the Sea Devils associated to?